 The relation with the bear lies in the Bear Cult originated in the Stone Age and in the period of lethargy/hibernation that this animal faces every year: when Spring comes then the bear returns to life after an apparent/symbolic death, and so did the arktoi.
 According to the sources the arktoi of Brauron had to appease and ingratiate Artemis, or they risked to incur in her rage (like the child that primordially had to bring honey in the cave of the she-bear to placate her).
 We know also that these young girls became (by means of sympathetic sorcery) little she-bears during the rite of passage, and they represented the virgin handmaidens that in the Greek mythology follow Artemis in the wilderness: Artemis was originally a she-bear and her handmaidens were nothing else than her cubs, i.e. the little girls who followed the she-bear in her cave to face the initiation ritual and that because of this were seen as cubs who followed her mother in the lair.

 Artemis and her handmaidens:

 The role of mother and wife was sacred and honoured by our ancestors, it was of the utmost importance!
-Through it the eternal rebirth within the ancestry was safeguarded and certain!
+Thanks to it the eternal rebirth within the ancestry was safeguarded!